Home

 Night skies do not need to get relentlessly brighter!
 Flagstaff has proven it!

 Flagstaff sky glow has been measured as more than 90% less than other towns of similar size.
-The Flagstaff Dark Skies Coalition is documenting the processes and standards that have led to this result – The Flagstaff Solution – to provide vital guidance for other communities to take advantage of what we have learned to protect, even restore, their own night skies!
+This result was achieved with no more magic than effective application of well-known strategies to protect night skies – effective spectral standards (true PC amber or narrowband amber lighting for most area lighting, not warm-white or low CCT white), effective shielding, and reasonable limits on total lighting amounts to prevent over lighting.
+Nonetheless, these simple approaches are much too rarely effectively applied.
+The Flagstaff Dark Skies Coalition is documenting in detail the processes and standards that have led to this result – The Flagstaff Solution – to provide vital guidance for other communities to take advantage of what we have learned to protect, even restore, their own night skies – to bring the Milky Way home!

 P1010018d